bloomberg/blazingmq/docs/features/security.md

 succeeds or the configured session connect timeout elapses (see `connectTimeout` in `SessionOptions`).

-**Reauthentication failure.**  The broker closes the connection if a reauthentication attempt is rejected or if the client does not reauthenticate before its credential expires.
-The SDK reconnects and retries as above.
+**Reauthentication failure.**  If reauthentication is rejected, or the client does not reauthenticate before expiry, the broker closes the connection.
+The client SDK may then reconnect according to its normal retry behavior.

 ### Configuration